airnativeextensions/nativeextensions-documentation/docs/firebase/setup/configuration-files.md

 These files contain configuration details such as keys and identifiers, for the services you have enabled in your applications.

+- iOS: `GoogleService-Info.plist`
+- Android: `google-services.json`

 Ideally you should be able to automatically configure your application using the configuration files downloaded from the Firebase console.
 However there are some slight complications that we will explain in the following sections.

 ## iOS